appellation/site/src/content/blog/2024/12/discord-markdown-part-1.md

 opportunities for malicious exploits abound, and not all of them incredibly obvious.
 Most Markdown specifications allow you to just embed HTML directly in your markup, which is obviously not great for obvious reasons.
-However, there are some extreme subtleties: for example, one of our most notorious Markdown bugs from the past few years was an exploit that bypassed automod by using the Roman numeral numbering of list items to write bad words.
+However, there are some more extreme subtleties: for example, one of our most notorious Markdown bugs from the past few years was an exploit that bypassed automod by using the Roman numeral numbering of list items to write bad words.

 As a result, some sections of Discord's Markdown parser are more comment than code and have a ton of nuanced behavior that existing standards don't consider